Construction training for every job site.

 ABCS Mobile Elevated Work Platform

-The Introduction to Scaffold Course is for carpenters or scaffold erectors with 0- 2499 hours of scaffold experience and no scaffold training.
-The classroom portion of the course covers definitions and terms, hazard awareness, rules and regulations, methods and the application of the regulations.
-The practical portion consists of basic building procedures for frame, system and tube and clamp scaffolds.
-All aspects are covered, from assessing ground conditions, erecting the scaffold, bracing and tying, access types and ladder cages.
-Multi- bay, tower scaffolds, and buttresses and cantilvers are erected and dismantled.
+The Introduction to Scaffold Course is for carpenters and scaffold erectors with 0–2499 hours of scaffold experience and no scaffold training.
+The classroom portion of this course covers definition terms, hazard awareness, rules and regulation methods, and the application of the regulations.
+The practical portion consists of basic building procedures for frame systems and tube and clamp scaffolds.
+All aspects are covered, from assessing ground conditions to erecting the scaffold, bracing and tying access types, and ladder cages.
+Multi-bays, tower scaffolds, buttresses, and cantilevers are erected and dismantled.
 The practical component of the course is not less than 65% of the course time.
 As well, some basic knot tying as pertaining to scaffold use and erection is covered.

 Scaffold Introduction

-The Scaffold Qualification Course is for carpenters or scaffold erectors with 5000 hours or more of practical scaffold experience and who have successfully completed the Introduction to Scaffold and the Intermediate Scaffold Course.
-The classroom portion consists of review of regulations and rules as well as discussion of changes in the industry.
-There is a blueprint reading component as well as a knot tying review which includes splicing.
-Load limits and requirements are reviewed.
-The practical portion consists of ramps, towers and hanging scaffolds, bridging scaffolds, and scaffolds cantilevered from beams.
+The Scaffold Qualification Course is for carpenters and scaffold erectors with 5000 hours or more of practical scaffold experience and who have successfully completed the Introduction to Scaffold course and the Intermediate Scaffold course.
+The classroom portion consists of a review of regulations and rules as well as a discussion of changes in the industry.
+There is a blueprint reading component, a knot-tying review, which includes splicing and load limits and requirements.
+The practical portion consists of ramps, towers, hanging scaffolds, bridging scaffolds, and scaffolds cantilevered from beams.

-The practical projects, comprising 80-90% of the course, will be complex, requiring the students to have previous thorough knowledge of building codes and regulations as well as safety regulations.
-The projects in this unit will be mostly tube and clamp.
+The practical projects, comprising 80–90% of the course, will be complex, requiring the students to have thorough knowledge of building codes and regulations as well as safety regulations.
+The projects in this unit will be mostly tubes and clamps.

 Scaffold Qualification/ Journeyman Upgrade course